 General information for people booking tickets

-- The box office in The Town Hall, Hebden Bridge is open for in-person bookings on weekdays from 10-4, starting Monday 13 March.
+- The box office in The Town Hall, Hebden Bridge is open for in-person bookings on weekdays from 10-4, from mid-March.

-- A postal booking form can be downloaded here.
+- A postal booking form can be downloaded.
 There is a £1 p&p charge for posting out tickets.

 - Please note that, for postal booking, we can only accept payment by cheque.